fdeblasio/pokeemerald-expansion/README.md

     - Catch rate: 45->90
     - Now evolves into Espeon only with a Sun Stone
     - Now evolves into Umbreon only with a Moon Stone
-    - Now evolves into Sylveon only with a Dawn Stone
+    - Now evolves into Sylveon only with a Shiny Stone
     - Swift and Bite swap levels
     - Learns Body Slam at level 45